top of page

 Dr. Julie GRALL -PhD

-Julie Grall is Head of Hyperbaric Operations, as well as a pharmacist, with a strong focus on deep diving physiology.
-She contributes to the medical and safety aspects of underwater activities, particularly in professional and technical diving contexts.
+Julie Grall is Head of Hyperbaric Operations and a qualified pharmacist, with a strong interest in deep diving physiology.
+She oversees the medical and safety aspects of underwater activities, particularly in professional and technical diving contexts.
+Her expertise contributes to improving diver safety and strengthening risk prevention and management protocols in hyperbaric environments, in connection with both scientific and operational projects.

 Dr. Chloé PUPIER - PhD

 Temehani Chand is a research technician involved in the operational implementation of field-based scientific projects.
-A native of French Polynesia, he has an in-depth understanding of the local marine environment and its uses, gained through close, hands-on experience with reef ecosystems.
+A native of French Polynesia, he has an in-depth understanding of the local marine environment and its uses, built through extensive hands-on experience in reef ecosystems.
+He contributes to data collection, mission logistics, and the strict application of scientific protocols, playing a key role in ensuring the quality and relevance of research conducted in the region.

 Other members